xenify-io/litepaper/README.md

 <br>

 Xenify distinguishes itself as a leading player in the DeFi space by offering a range of innovative and user-centric features.
 These key features embody the platform's commitment to revolutionising the DeFi landscape while adhering to the principles of fairness, simplicity, transparency, user empowerment, and interoperability.
-Here, we provide an overview of the standout functionalities that make Xenify a powerful and versatile platform for all users within the decentralized finance ecosystem.
+Here, we provide an overview of the standout functionalities that make Xenify a powerful and versatile platform for all users within the decentralised finance ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)